iotaledger/iota-wiki/docs/maintain/wasp/v1.0.0-rc.6/docs/how-tos/running-an-access-node.md

 docker compose up -d
 ```

-It will take a few minutes until the hornet node is synced
+It will take a few minutes until the hornet node is synced.

 You can check the sync status by following the logs with `docker logs -f hornet`, or in the web dashboard.

-## Download a Wasp-Cli fitting your Wasp Version
+## Download Wasp-Cli

-You can download and extract Wasp-Cli with:
+You can download and extract the Wasp-Cli that matches your Wasp version using the following command:

 ```
 curl -sL https://github.com/iotaledger/wasp/releases/download/v1.0.3/wasp-cli_1.0.3_Linux_x86_64.tar.gz | tar xzv
 ```

-## Use Wasp-Cli to obtain peering info
+## Use Wasp-Cli to Obtain Peering Info

-cd into the newly-downloaded wasp-cli directory:
+Change directory into the newly-downloaded `wasp-cli` directory:

 ```
 cd wasp-cli_1.0.3_Linux_x86_64/
 ```

-## Set L1 API Address
+## Set the L1 API Address

 ```sh
 ./wasp-cli set l1.apiaddress {NODE_HOST}